kolenaIO/kolena/docs/dataset/quickstart.md

 You can quickly see the distribution of any datapoint or model inference field in the “Distributions” tab.

-Additionally, you can create custom plots in the “Results” tab.
+Additionally, you can create custom plots in the "Debugger" tab.
 For example, click “Add Model” in the top left and select the RetinaFace model.
 In the plotting widget at the bottom, select **something** as the x-axis and **something else** as the y-axis.
 You will then see a plot showing **something**